animal-tree/Writing-stuff/Stuff32-Elaboration.md

 ---

 $A$ and $B$ are any statement whose contents and operators are defined.
-Philosophically, it's hard to gauge how to define those.
+Philosophically, it's hard to gauge how to define that.
 They merely "are".
 Placeholders.
 Variables algebraically substituting something more defined.
 Anything defined.

 Traditional equivalence is fully generalized to by this more-general definition of equivalence, meaning any previous use of equivalence may, to the best of our ability to tell, be substituted with this new one.